glasnt/talks/2016_07_WD_Code/slides.md

 12x12 pixels

-Introduced in the early 1990s, with a whole lot of turmoil
+Introduced in the late 1990s, with a whole lot of turmoil

 There's entire essays on the implementatation issues with this